Bee Wild West Wales

 - Working with local communities to restore and create bumblebee habitat by training volunteers in managing their greenspaces for bees.

-- Creating a Buzzing Communities toolkit to distribute widely to at least 100 community groups across Wales and the rest of the UK, inspiring further action to create/restore bumblebee habitat elsewhere.
+- Distributing a Buzing Communities Toolkit ‘Making greenspace for bumblebees’ to at least 100 community groups across Wales and the rest of the UK, inspiring further action to create/restore bumblebee habitat elsewhere.
+(Click here to read the toolkit in Welsh.)

 Carmarthenshire County Council, Ceredigion County Council, Farms for City Children, Mid-Wales Housing Association, Ray Ceredigion.